concave-org/concave/README.md

 }
 ```

+The router params will be saved on the global state object as `_props`, so you are able to access them in your components.

 ### Render

 To render your components at a specific mountpoint you have to create a render pipeline function with `createRenderer(mountpoint)`: